WeAreAcademy/mark-sql-proj--flights/README.md

 ### Queries (warm-up)

-- 010: List all aircraft
+- 010: List all aircraft in the system

 - 020: List the seats on the aircraft of type "Cessna 208 Caravan"

 - 030: List all cities having more than one airport

   - List all unique destinations for flights from 'Volgograd'...

 - 041: first, using only `flights` and `airports`

 - 042: then, again using the `routes` view

   - Ensure you get the same list of destinations from both approaches.

 - 050: List the counts of flights in each status (arrived, cancelled, departed, etc)

 - 060: Find the "next" flight from Yekaterinburg to Moscow, where "next" is relative to a time given by bookings.now().

 - 070: List the 10 most expensive bookings

 - 075: List all passengers on the top 3 most expensive bookings

 - 080: List the tickets on the booking which has booking reference 521C53

 - 090: List the FLIGHTS (not the tickets) included on Antonina Kuznecova's ticket (ticket number 0005432661915).

   - include the flight status, airport names, the model of plane, and fare conditions (business / economy)

 - 100: List the seats occupied by Antonina Kuznecova on the various flights that form part of ticket 0005432661915
   - alongside seat number, include date of each flight, departure and arrival cities